Problems with Idioms

 An Easier Way to Master Idioms

 I am determined to make idioms as accessible for all students as any other part of the English language.
 Reading and memorising lists of vocabulary is not the most productive, interesting, or useful exercise in English language learning.
-I wanted to create a book that would encourage the reader to not only learn and remember the idioms, but also to have fun with them, as having fun is a great aid to learning and remembering.
+I wanted to create a series of books that would encourage the reader to not only learn and remember the idioms, but also to have fun with them, as having fun is a great aid to learning and remembering.

 Crosswords for Essential Repetition

-Most Comprehensive Collection of Body Idioms
+Most Comprehensive Collections of Idioms

-Body Idioms is available in formats to suit everyone.
+These books are available in formats to suit everyone.